History of Austria: Margraviate (976–1156)

 The first recorded instance of the name 'Austria' appeared in 996, in a document of King Otto III written as Ostarrîchi, referring to the territory of the Babenberg March.
-In addition, for a long time the form Osterlant (Ostland or 'Eastland') was in use, the inhabitants being referred to as Ostermann or Osterfrau.
+In addition, for a long time the form Osterlant was in use, the inhabitants being referred to as Ostermann or Osterfrau.
 The Latinized name Austria applied to this area appears in the 12th Century writings in the time of Leopold III (1095–1136). (compare Austrasia as the name for the north-eastern part of the Frankish Empire).
 The term Ostmark is not historically certain and appears to be a translation of marchia orientalis that came up only much later.

 The Babenbergs pursued a policy of settling the country, clearing forests and founding towns and monasteries.
 They ruled the March from Pöchlarn initially, and later from Melk, continually expanding the territory eastward along the Danube valley, so that by 1002 it reached Vienna.
 The eastward expansion was finally halted by the newly Christianized Hungarians in 1030, when King Stephen (1001–1038) of Hungary defeated the Emperor, Conrad II (1024–1039) at Vienna.

 A 'core' territory had finally been established.
 The land contained the remnant of many prior civilisations, but the Bavarians predominated, except in the Lake Constance area to the west occupied by the Alemanni (Vorarlberg).
-Pockets of the Celto-Romanic population (Walchen or Welsche) persisted, such as around Salzburg, and Roman place names persisted, such as Juvavum (Salzburg).
+Pockets of the Celto-Romanic population persisted, such as around Salzburg, and Roman place names persisted, such as Juvavum (Salzburg).
 In addition this population was distinguished by Christianity and by their language, a Latin dialect (Romansch).
 Salzburg was already a bishopric (739), and by 798 an archbishopric.